 Geeta became an animal rights activist, joined Friendicoes SECA (Society for the Eradication of Cruelty to Animals), an animal rescue and welfare non-profit, and went on to become Vice-President of Friendicoes SECA.

-Having started out as a shelter for sick, injured animals or abandoned pets, Friendicoes SECA is now Delhi’s largest shelter for domestic animals.
+Having started as a shelter for sick, injured animals or abandoned pets, Friendicoes SECA is now Delhi’s largest shelter for domestic animals.
 It has a hospice, outpatient department (OPD) and ambulance services, an animal sanctuary in Gurgaon, and a mobile clinic for horses and donkeys.

 The Wildlife SOS Story